carbon-language/carbon-lang/mlir/docs/Tools/LinalgOpDsl.md

 There are also special forms:

-* `cast(TypeVar, operand)`
+* `cast(TypeVar, operand)` casts the `operand` to the target type `TypeVar`.
+* `const(TypeVar, value)` returns a constant value of type `TypeVar`.
+* `index(dim)` returns the iteration index in the given dimension `dim`.

 ## Types

 All types in assignment expressions are late bound based on actual input and output types of constructed ops.
+An exception are predefined types such as `I32`, `I64`, `F32`, and `F64`.
+These hardwired types enable intermediate computations with a type that is independent of the input and output types.
+For example, parts of floating point computation may require double precision arithmetic despite all inputs and outputs being single precision values.
 Assignment expressions with no `cast` calls will generally require uniform types throughout and will fail to verify if violated.
 The presence of a `cast` allows for a limited form of numeric type conversion between element types that can be derived from inputs and outputs (and in the future, attributes). `cast` calls with a `TypeVar` first argument are emitted as `symbolic_cast` primitives in the YAML definition.

-Casting will perform `int<->float` type conversions and will perform any necessary extension or truncation within type family.
-Note that presently, any integer type is assumed to be signed for the purpose of determing how to extend or truncate.
+Casting will perform `int<->float` and `index->int` type conversions and will perform any necessary extension or truncation within type family.
+Note that presently, any integer type is assumed to be signed for the purpose of determining how to extend or truncate.
 Supporting unsigned integer types is left for future work.

 Not all functions are applicable for all numeric types, and on mismatch, op verification will fail.